Maritime Region, Togo

 Other major cities in the Maritime region include Lomé, the Capital of Togo, and Aného.

 Maritime is located south of Plateaux Region.
-In the west, it borders the Volta Region of Ghana, and in the east it borders two departments of Benin: Kouffo farther north, and Mono farther south.
+In the west, it borders the Volta Region of Ghana, and in the east it borders two departments of Benin: Kouffo further north, and Mono further south.

 Prefectures

 Maritime is divided into the prefectures of Avé, Bas-Mono, Golfe, Lacs, Vo, Yoto, and Zio.